Everingham: History

 In 1823 Everingham was in the Wapentake of Harthill.
 The then "neat modern church" was dedicated to the Blessed Virgin Mary.
 There was also a Roman Catholic chapel.
 Population at the time was 271, with occupations including thirteen farmers, one of whom was a farrier, a carpenter, a shopkeeper, and a shoemaker.
 A tailor was the landlord of The Ship public house, and a blacksmith was the parish clerk.
-There was a schoolmaster, a rector of the church who was church patron, a steward for William Constable-Maxwell [later the 10th Lord Herries of Terregles], described as a miner [more likely a "minor"; a person not yet of age], and Mrs Constable-Maxwell of the 'Hall'.
+There was a schoolmaster, a rector of the church who was also church patron, a steward for William Constable-Maxwell, later the 10th Lord Herries of Terregles, described as a minor, and Mrs Constable-Maxwell of the 'Hall'.

 The village has two churches, both dedicated to St Everilda; St Everilda's (Church of England) and Ss Mary & Everilda, Everingham, (Roman Catholic).
 The latter church was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England, whilst the former was designated as Grade II*.
 There is only one other church in Britain dedicated to this saint, St Everilda's Church, Nether Poppleton, in the City of York.
 In a shrine to the saint in Half-Acre Lane harebells bloom and are referred to as 'the holy harebells of St Everilda'.
 An elaborately carved gravestone set into the floor of the nearby ancient church of St Peter in Harswell might mark the grave of St Everilda.

 The Ham class minesweeper HMS Everingham was named after the village.

 The Everingham railway station was also named after the village.